Azure/Industrial-IoT/docs/deploy/howto-add-aks-to-ps1.md

 Apply the following changes:

-1. Use IP address of the Public IP address resource that we created earlier instead of `<Public IP address>`
+1. Use IP address of the Public IP address resource that we created earlier instead of `20.50.19.169`
-2. Use DNS name label that you set when creating the Public IP address resource instead of `<Public IP DNS name label>`.
+2. Use DNS name label that you set when creating the Public IP address resource instead of `aks-cluster-ip`.
 Use the value that you set when creating the resource, which is only the **first part** of the hostname and **not** the whole hostname.

 ```yaml